 About that long taxi ride in Japan …… The Shinkansens are a superb way to travel around Japan.
 These lightning-fast bullet trains are the epitome of efficiency – punctual down to the millisecond.
 They’re what we used to travel from Tokyo to the ski fields of Nozawa, in the Nagano prefecture, northwest of Tokyo.
 And it wasn't because of the … [Read more...]

-Naked communion – a divine onsen experience
+Naked communion – a divine Japanese onsen experience

 A tough Japanese ski lesson